Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Weakly nonlinear expansion for the canonical model

 \subsection{Solvability condition yields nonlinear amplitude equation}

-The order-$\epsilon^2$ problem is an inhomogeneous version of the homogeneous problem at order $\epsilon$.
-As we have seen, the latter homogeneous problem is singular, possessing a one-vector family of homogeneous solutions corresponding to spontaneous rectilinear motion.
-Accordingly, we anticipate that the inhomogeneous problem is solvable only under certain conditions on the forcing terms appearing in that problem.
-In particular, we except a relation between $\chi$ and $\bU_1$, which are the only free quantities appearing in those forcing terms.
-Fortunately, it is not necessary to solve in detail the inhomogeneous problem (as done, assuming axial symmetry, in \cite{Morozov:19} and \cite{Saha:21}).
-Rather, in the next section \S\ref{sec:adjoint} we shall obtain a generalised solvability condition (pertaining to a wide range of scenarios) using the differential operator and auxiliary conditions that are adjoint to those involved in the order $\epsilon$ homogeneous problem.
-The specific solvability condition that is relevant here, which is obtained in \S\ref{ssec:basicsolvability}, can be written
+The order-$\epsilon^2$ problem is an inhomogeneous version of the order-$\epsilon$ homogeneous problem.
+Since the latter problem is singular, we anticipate that the inhomogeneous order-$\epsilon^2$ problem is solvable only under a certain condition on the forcing terms, suggesting a relation between the bifurcation parameter $\chi$ and the particle velocity $\bU_1$.
+In order to derive this solvability condition, it is not necessary to construct detailed solutions to the inhomogeneous problem.
+Rather, in the next section we shall derive a solvability condition for a generalised inhomogeneous problem with the help of an adjoint linear operator.
+The specific solvability condition that is relevant here, which is obtained in Sec.~\ref{ssec:basicsolvability}, reads

 The solvability condition \eqref{solvability isotropic} constitutes the requisite nonlinear amplitude equation, which in the present steady formulation serves as a local bifurcation relation.
-For arbitrary $\chi$ there is always the trivial solution $\bU_1=\bzero$, which is consistent with the stationary-symmetric state.
-For $\chi>0$, there are also non-trivial solutions corresponding to steady rectilinear motion without rotation, in an arbitrary direction and with a speed
+For arbitrary $\chi$ there is always the trivial solution, $\bU_1=\bzero$, which is consistent with the stationary-symmetric state.
+For $\chi>0$, there are also non-trivial solutions corresponding to steady rectilinear motion without rotation, in an arbitrary direction and with speed

-Based on the linear-stability analysis and numerical simulations in \cite{Michelin:13}, we expect that for $\chi>0$ the trivial solution loses stability in favour of the non-trivial spontaneous-motion states.
 Rewriting \eqref{abs U1 isotropic} in dimensional notation implies the local bifurcation relation \eqref{local bifurcation} stated at the beginning of this section.
+The singular-pitchfork bifurcation implied by \eqref{solvability basic} is schematically depicted in Fig.~\ref{fig:force}a, recalling that in the present scenario it suffices to consider $\chi=\pm1$.
+As indicated in the figure, the axisymmetric linear-stability analysis in \cite{Michelin:13} and three-dimensional numerical simulations in \cite{Michelin:13,Kailasham:22,Chen:21} suggest that, for $\chi>0$, the trivial solution loses stability in favour of the non-trivial spontaneous-motion states.